logaretm/vee-validate/docs/src/templates/markdown/validation/validations.md

 The field under validation must be a valid url.
 Protocols are not required by default.

-- `require_protocol:` If the protocol should be required, false by default. passing anything will require it.
+- `require_protocol:` If the protocol should be required.
+It's set to false by default.
+Passing anything will require it.

 <input v-validate="'url:require_protocol'" data-vv-as="field" :class="{'input': true, 'is-danger': errors.has('url_field') }" name="url_field" type="text" placeholder="Enter a url">
 <span v-show="errors.has('url_field')" class="help is-danger">{{ errors.first('url_field') }}</span>